 Case of the Month: Dermatopathology

-October 2013 Case of the Month authored by Dermatopathologist Wonwoo Shon, D.O., and UF Health Pathology Laboratories' Dermatopathology Unit Director Frederick L. Glavin, M.D.
+October 2013 Case of the Month authored by Dermatopathologist Wonwoo Shon, D.O., and former UF Health Pathology Laboratories' Dermatopathology Unit Director Frederick L. Glavin, M.D.

 A 59-year-old woman presented with a solitary and nontender lesion on her left upper eyelid that appeared six months earlier.
 She had no other significant medical history.
 Upon initial physical examination, the lesion was a firm 7 - 8 mm nodule.
 The initial clinical impression was chalazion.
 An excision biopsy was performed and submitted for histologic evaluation.